Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Withings ScanWatch Nova

 Frequently Asked Questions

-Garmin epix Pro (Gen 2) Sapphire Edition (47mm) excels if you value premium sapphire and titanium build is lightweight yet durable.
-Withings ScanWatch Nova is better if you prioritize elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
-Pick based on your budget and daily use.
+Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better choice if you prioritize premium sapphire and titanium build is lightweight yet durable.
+Withings ScanWatch Nova wins if you value elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
+Both are rated highly (4.7★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure